krlz-dev/order-management-system/README.md

 - `npm run lint` - Run ESLint
 - `npm run type-check` - Run TypeScript checks

-## 🤖 Notes on AI Usage

-This project was developed with the assistance of **Claude CLI**, an AI-powered coding assistant from Anthropic.
-The AI was used strategically to accelerate development and ensure high-quality code.

 **Areas of AI assistance:**
 - **Scaffolding:** Generating the initial project structure and build configurations.
 - **Boilerplate Code:** Creating boilerplate for REST controllers, services, and React components.
 - **Testing:** Generating unit test templates and sample data.
 - **Documentation:** Creating OpenAPI/Swagger documentation and providing suggestions for this README.

-**Human Intervention:**
-While the AI was a valuable tool, all architectural decisions, business logic, and security considerations were manually reviewed and implemented by the developer to ensure the quality and integrity of the final product.

 **Time Investment**: Approximately 6-8 hours of development time, with documentation handled on the final day.